shashwatwork/shashwatwork.github.io/index.md

 I have a Bachelor Degree as well as  Masters Degree in Computer Applications from the University of Rajasthan and VIT,Vellore respectively.During my Graduation Days I was very fascinated about AI/ML and decided to follow my passion towards AI and joined Virtusa as ML Engineer.

-I am Technical Blogger and Open Source Contributer.Also Member of Open Data Science Community for contribution to various open source porjects.
+I am Technical Blogger and Open Source Contributer.Also Member of Open Data Science Community for contribution to various open source projects.
  My technical interests are:
 - Machine Learning and Deep Learning
 - Statistics